wesdoyle/nginx-security-demo/README.md

 A Docker Compose file in each of the subdirectories provides a running example of the stack in that phase.

-## Disclaimer ⚠️
+## Disclaimer

-**This project is for educational purposes only.
+**⚠ This project is for educational purposes only.
 Source code and configuration in this repository demonstrate intentionally insecure practices to highlight the importance of proper security measures.**

 The vulnerabilities shown in this project are dangerous and can lead to serious security breaches if used in a real-world application.
 By proceeding with this project, you acknowledge that you understand the risks associated with these vulnerable practices and agree to use this knowledge responsibly and ethically.